 Whether you're a driver, pedestrian, cyclist, skateboarder or another type of road user, you want to be confident that our roads are safe.
+A framework rooted in the vision of realizing zero fatalities and serious injuries on B.C. roads.

 Based on three pillars, this framework outlines the tools, initiatives, awareness campaigns and enforcement programs that create a road safety network in B.C.
+Targets www.RoadSafetyBC.ca